Yonatansch12/Optimization-Final-Project--IPM-of-leafhoppers-in-sesame/README.md

 ## Constraints:
-- leafhopper population dynamics: considering only birth, carrying capacity of 10,000, and the impact of pesticide applications.
+- leafhopper population dynamics: considering only birth, carrying capacity of 10,000, and the impact of pesticide applications. <br />
-- Constant market value and costs: The market value of sesame and the pesticide costs remain the same throughout the season.
+- Constant market value and costs: The market value of sesame and the pesticide costs remain the same throughout the season.<br />
-- Pesticide application limits: only once a week.
+- Pesticide application limits: only once a week.<br />
--Homogeneity: Regarding soil quality, climate conditions, leafhopper distribution, and pesticide application are all homogeneous in the field.
+-Homogeneity: Regarding soil quality, climate conditions, leafhopper distribution, and pesticide application are all homogeneous in the field.<br />
-- Pesticide resistance = none.
+- Pesticide resistance = none. <br />

 ## Variables definitions
 r= Reproduction rate= 4 times per week<br />